 Ramboll has carried out detailed feasibility studies, prepared the port master plan and basis for negotiations with possible investors.

 Following the finalisation of the detailed feasibility study and port master planning in 2007, the first phase of the port development was initiated, comprising a service, liquid bulk and multipurpose terminal.
 Construction works worth approximately 450 million USD were financed by the Chinese government and carried out by Chinese contractors.
+The first stage of the port development was inaugurated in 2011.

 Ramboll worked with local Sri Lankan firms, including Lanka Hydraulic Institute and Resources Development Consultants.
 European sub-consultants were ROGGE Marine Consulting, Jacobs Consultancy and Niras.